isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Peer Supporters in Action (PSIA).md

 <p>Learn peer support skills to better support your friends and loved ones</p>
 </li>
 <li>
-<p>Participate in/organise events, such as You've Got a Friend in Me Roadshow,
+<p>Participate in/organise events, such as "You've Got a Friend in Me Roadshow",
-Beyond the Label campaign and World Mental Health Week, etc.</p>
+"Beyond the Label" campaign and "World Mental Health Week", etc.</p>
 </li>
 <li>
 <p>Make new friends in Friendly Friday sessions</p>